Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 There are multiple routes you can take when it comes to hiring a social media manager.
 You can hire someone in-house to work as a part of your team.
 You also have the option to hire a freelance social media manager.

 Hiring agencies, however, is a new concept.
-But keeping in mind the current business trends and goals, outsourcing to an agency has become an effective model for profitable business operations.
+However, keeping in mind the current business trends and goals, outsourcing to an agency has become an effective model for profitable business operations.

 3.1 In-House Social Media Managers